Safe Haven Metal #1 Trusted Gold IRA Provider

 Here’s how the nitric acid test works on fake gold:

-1. Different strengths of nitric acid are available for testing different carats of gold.
-The acid is usually applied to the surface of the gold item or a small scratch made on the item’s surface.
+- Different strengths of nitric acid are available for testing different carats of gold.
+One usually applies acid to the surface of the gold item or a small scratch made on the item’s surface.

 However, the nitric acid test has significant drawbacks when testing gold: